 The Divided Self: Inner Conflict

 There are times when making a decision can be hard to do especially when we are making ‘life changing’ ones.
-When we find ourselves torn between options or alternatives, we feel ‘paralyzed.’
+When we find ourselves torn with inner conflict between options or alternatives, we feel ‘paralyzed.’
 We feel as if we are backed in a corner where there is a need for us to make a choice but we are unsure which way to go.

-Why Some Decisions Are Hard To Make
+Inner conflict: Why Some Decisions Are Hard To Make

 Some decisions are hard to make because they come with a higher price tag with our finances, time, identity, and relationships.
 Unfortunately, the ‘hidden’ costs of these things often elude our consciousness.
 Our gut knows about them though; hence, when we make decisions on things that we think come with ‘higher’ costs, we start to feel anxious.
 We start to have these cyclical thoughts and the urge to escape into distraction.
 All these happen as an attempt to slow down our system, hoping that our conscious mind becomes fully aware of the costs of the choice.

 Making a decision is tough especially on important life decisions.
 Some factors can make it harder:

 Having Too Many Options